- How to Use CBD Oil

 The raw, unprepared form of CBD.
 Can be taken by placing under the tongue for 90 seconds.
 Can also be used in preparing edible CBD products.

 CBD dissolved in another liquid, often pure alcohol or MCT oil, which is derived from coconuts.
-These help to make CBD easier to absorb for the body and, in the case of MCT oil, can provide additional health benefits.
+These help to make CBD easier to absorb for the body.
 Tinctures are usually taken by placing under the tongue for 90 seconds.

 An extremely pure, crystal form of CBD.
 Highly concentrated, this form of CBD is normally used in the preparation of other CBD products, and is not normally consumed on its own.